Red Clay’s Melissa Brady Named National Distinguished Principal

 “I am grateful and humbled to receive this recognition,” said Brady.
 “I have had the opportunity to work with and learn from highly effective leaders throughout my career, so I truly feel the shared magnitude of this accomplishment.
 Linden Hill is a special place to be, where we pride ourselves in living our school’s motto every day to Love, Lead, and Learn.”

-The National Distinguished Principals program was established in 1984 to recognize elementary and middle-level principals who set high standards for instruction, student achievement, character, and climate for the students, families, and staff in their learning communities.
+About the Award The National Distinguished Principals program was established in 1984 to recognize elementary and middle-level principals who set high standards for instruction, student achievement, character, and climate for the students, families, and staff in their learning communities.
 The honorees are selected by National Association of Elementary School Principals (NAESP) state affiliates and committees representing private and overseas schools.